AdrDube/CS_210/README.md

 # Dashboard

-This is a **Flask-based appointment booking system** that enables users to register, log in, book appointments with doctors, and manage their profiles.
-The system leverages CSV files for storing user data and appointment details.
+This is a **Flask-based system** that enables users to log in, book appointments with doctors, and manage their profiles.
+The system stores user data and appointment details in CSV files.

 ## Features